Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/HowDoI.md

 ```

-If you are worried about allocations from the delegates, you can use a polling approach rather than a callback-driven approach.
+If you're worried about allocations from the delegates, you can use a polling approach rather than a callback-driven approach.

 ```C#